macaroni-os/macaroni-site/site/content/docs/_index.md

 dream, with the commitment it's possible reborn and goes ahead.

-In **phoenix** it's used the OpenRC as an init system, it's based on Funtoo Next (previously was based on 1.4-prime) and so:
+In **phoenix** it's used the OpenRC as an init system, it's based on MARK Next (previously was based on 1.4-prime) and so:

     * GCC 11.3.0
     * Glibc 2.33